 - The term "member of the University community" includes any person who is a student, faculty member, University official or any other person employed by the University, including any University auxiliary service employee and vendors;

 - The term "University premises" includes all land, buildings, facilities, and other property in the possession of, owned, used, or controlled by the University;

 - The term "University organization" means any number of persons who have complied with the formal requirements for University recognition/registration;

 - The term "conduct review body" means any person or persons authorized to determine whether a student has violated the Student Code of Conduct and to recommend imposition of sanctions; exercise disciplinary action following a proper hearing.
 The University will exercise this right in cases where its reputation or orderly functions as an academic community are involved;

 - The term "appellate body" means any person or persons authorized to consider the appeal of a conduct review body’s determination that a student has violated the Student Code of Conduct or the sanctions imposed by the conduct review body;

 - The term "University policy" is defined as the written regulations of the University as found in, but not limited to, the Student Handbook, and the Course Catalogue;

 - The term "hearing officer" means the person present during conduct hearings responsible for ensuring that due process, as defined by the Student Handbook, is followed.
-The hearing officer in Campus Standards Committee hearings is the chair.
+The hearing officer in Campus Standards Board hearings is the chair.
 In all other hearings, one individual serves as both the hearing officer and the "conduct review body."

 Jurisdiction of the University Conduct System